-If discrimination does occur, individuals are encouraged to report it to the complaints officer and will be supported in so doing.
-We recognise that equal opportunities initiatives positively affect educational and employment experiences by encouraging effective performance and creativity.
+If discrimination occurs, individuals are encouraged to report it to the complaints officer and will be supported.
+By promoting effective performance and creativity, we recognise that equal opportunity initiatives positively affect educational and employment experiences.
 Equality of opportunity is strongly linked to high-quality outcomes essential for individual success and the success of the college itself.

 Definitions:

-Equality of opportunity entails fair, equal and respectful treatment of all individuals.
-We understand discrimination to be unequal, or differential treatment which leads to one person being treated more or less favourably than others are, or would be, treated in the same or similar circumstances on the grounds set out above.
+Equality of opportunity entails fair, equal, and respectful treatment of all individuals.
+We understand discrimination to be unequal or differential treatment, which leads to one being treated more or less favourably than others are or would be treated in the same or similar circumstances on the grounds above.
 Discrimination may be direct or indirect; direct discrimination is deliberate.
 Discrimination is indirect when an unnecessary requirement, condition or practice is imposed, preferred or desired (intentionally or otherwise), which excludes a disproportionately high number of people from a particular group.

 Grievance and Complaints Processes:

-Discrimination complaints could provide grounds for disciplinary action that may lead to dismissal or expulsion from the NCHP or NSTT.
-Discrimination Grievances or complaints should be made to the complaints officer.
+Discrimination complaints could provide grounds for disciplinary action that may lead to dismissal or exclusion from the NCHP or NSTT.
+Discrimination grievances or complaints should be made to the complaints officer.
 The issue will then be dealt with initially (if appropriate) through the grievance process.
-If necessary, the issue may be dealt with through the complaints or disciplinary processes.
+The case may be dealt with through complaints or disciplinary procedures if necessary.
 The complaints officer is willing to discuss any incidents or problems, no matter how serious or trivial they seem.

 Monitoring and Improvement: